Asafa Powell: 2000–2005: Early career

-On 12 June, Powell recorded his first sub-10 100 m race time (9.99 s +1.8 m/s) while participating in the National Junior Track and Field Championships, held at the GC Foster College in Spanish Town.
+In 2004 on 12 June, Powell recorded his first sub-10 100 m race time (9.99 s +1.8 m/s) while participating in the National Junior Track and Field Championships, held at the GC Foster College in Spanish Town.
 Two weeks later Powell became one of the favourites for a medal in the 100 m at the 2004 Athens Olympics after winning the Jamaican National Championships with a personal best time of 9.91 s.
 Although he ended the season with a record-equaling nine sub-10 second runs, Powell finished just fifth in the highly competitive Olympic final, with a time of 9.94 s.
 Following this he pulled out of the 200 m final, even though he had already qualified eighth for it earlier on.
 Powell did not get the chance to run for a medal in the 4 × 100 m relay, as the Jamaican team failed to qualify for the final with a season best 38.71 s fourth-place finish in their heat.
 Following his Olympic disappointment Powell set a new national record of 9.87 s for the 100 m at the Memorial Van Damme in Bruxelles on 3 September.
 He recorded five IAAF Grand Prix wins in 2004.
 In addition, he became the first man to win both the 100 m and 200 m races at the World Athletics Final in championship record time.
 Powell was world ranked number one for the 100 m and number four for the 200 m at the end of the season.

-Powell set a new national record of 9.84 s at the Jamaica International Invitational in May.
+A year later Powell set a new national record of 9.84 s at the Jamaica International Invitational in May.
 He gained some consolation for his Olympic performance by breaking the 100 m world record in Athens on 14 June 2005, setting a time of 9.77 s, beating American Tim Montgomery's 2002 record of 9.78 s (which was later annulled due to doping charges against Montgomery) by just 0.01 s.
 Coincidentally, Powell achieved the feat on the same track as Maurice Greene's 1999 world record run of 9.79 s.
 Wind assistance for Powell was measured at 1.6 m/s, within the IAAF legal limit of 2.0 m/s.
 Powell again won the 100 m final at the Jamaican National Championships.
 A groin injury in July cut short his season and forced him to miss the World Championships.
 His season ended with just two IAAF Grand Prix event wins.
 Despite his shortened season, Powell had the three fastest 100 m times of the year, received the Caribbean And Central American (CAC) Male Athlete of the Year award, and ranked second in the world.